Developer-Nasim/cool-slider/README.md

-# I have not the main creator of this slider
+# I am not the main creator of this slider